DJreyaB/Data-Engineering-Udacity/Data-Modeling/ApacheCassandra/Project/README.md

 ## 3
 ### Description
 Tasked with retrieving the first name and last name of every user who has listened to song "All Hands Against His Own".
-Table is partitioned by title  with clusters orderd by first name and last name to insure those all users who have heard the song are identified with their own row.
+Table is partitioned by title with clusters ordered by user id to insure those all users who have heard the song are identified with their own row, including any users with same names.